scoskey/m0037/notes.md

 It is not difficult to show using surgery on deductions that if $T'$ is an expansion by definitions of $T$, then $T,T'$ prove exactly the same $\mathcal L$-sentences.
 Moreover if $\phi'$ is any $\mathcal L'$-formula then $T'$ proves that $\phi'$ equivalent to an $\mathcal L$-formula $\phi$.
 Finally, if $\mathcal A$ is any model of $T$ then $\mathcal A$ can be expanded appropriately to a model of $T'$.

 In the rest of this section we study definability in models of set theory.
-That is, we will return to our favorite theory ZFC and its fragments.
-Something potentially confusing happens when we study models of set theory that didn't happen in other theories: we can try to use a set with its native $\epsilon$ relation as a model of set theory.
+That is, we will return to our favorite theory ZFC and its sub-theories.
+Something potentially confusing happens when we study models of set theory that doesn't happen with other theories: we can try to use a set with its true $\epsilon$ relation as a model of set theory.

 **Definition** Let $A$ be any set.
 Then $A$ gives rise to a *set model* $(A;\epsilon)$ with domain $A$ and binary relation $\epsilon$.

 When we work with set models, we skip the structure notation $\mathcal A=(A;\epsilon)$ and simply write $A$.
-Of course most set models will not satisfy all axioms of ZFC, but some subtheory of ZFC.
-For instance, every set model satisfies Extensionality, but a hereditarily finite set will not satisfy Infinity.
+Of course most set models will not satisfy all of ZFC, but some sub-theory of ZFC.
+For instance, every set model satisfies Extensionality.
+The set $\mathbb N$ doesn't satisfy pairing because for instance $(0,1)=\{1,2\}$ isn't a natural number.

-One of the most useful set models is the set HF of hereditarily finite sets.
-(In references, this may also be denoted $V_\omega$ or $\mathcal R_\omega$.)
-Observe that HF satisfies all of ZFC except the Axiom of Infinity.
-Similarly the set model $HC$ consisting of the hereditarily countable sets satisfies all of ZFC except Power Set.
+One of the most useful set models is HF, the set of hereditarily finite sets.
+(In references, this may also be denoted as $V_\omega$ or $\mathcal R_\omega$.)
+It is an exercise to check that HF satisfies all of ZFC except Infinity.
+Similarly the set model HC consisting of the hereditarily countable sets satisfies all of ZFC except Power Set.

 When $A,B$ are set models and $A\subset B$, both models believe they are talking about some of the same objects (they share the elements of $A$ in common), but they may disagree about properties of these objects.
 For example consider $\mathbb N$ and HF.
 We have $\mathbb N\subset HF$.
 Both these set models agree on which object is the empty set, but they disagree on whether $\epsilon$ is a linear order or not.
 An even worse example is $\set{3,4,5,\ldots}$, which disagrees with $\mathbb N$ and HF about which object is the empty set!